bcgov/data-publication/pages/dps_maphub_w.md

 ---------------------------------------------------------------------

-## B.C.'s MAP HUB - PUBLICATION WORKFLOW
+## BC's MAP HUB - PUBLICATION WORKFLOW

 Below are the steps to follow when publishing an AGO application:

 1. You have AGO content (maps/apps/data...) destined for the public domain.
-1. At the beginning of the project, you need to be aware of the process to share the content to the public, which includes requirements for [_BC Data Catalogue_](https://catalogue.data.gov.bc.ca/dataset) (BCDC) metadata record(s).
+1. At the beginning of the project, you need to be aware of the process to share the content to the public, which may include requirements for [_BC Data Catalogue_](https://catalogue.data.gov.bc.ca/dataset) (BCDC) metadata record(s).
 		1. You need to have editing privileges in the BC Data Catalogue so you are able to create BCDC metadata record(s) for each of your AGO items that needs one.
 		1. [**How to become a provider or editor to the catalogue**](./dps_bcdc_w_start.md#how-to-become-a-provider-to-the-catalogue)
 1. Create AGO content in [_B.C.’s Map Hub_](https://governmentofbc.maps.arcgis.com/home/index.html).
-1. Create Metadata - required in 2 places - BC Data Catalogue and AGO item details pages.
+1. Create Metadata in the AGO Item's details page.
 Refer to the [_METADATA GUIDELINES FOR AGO AUTHORS_](#metadata-guidelines-for-ago-authors) section below for more detailed information.:
-	+  BC Data Catalogue
-		1. **Create BCDC metadata record(s)** for the AGO content (only for items that require it; i.e. apps, standalone web maps, AGO hosted feature layers…)
-		1. When BCDC records are complete and ready to publish you, the editor/author, must toggle the record state from Draft to Pending Publish (a flag for us that the metadata is ready for follow up).
 	+ AGO
 		1. **Populate the AGO item details pages** with metadata.
 Each AGO item has its own item details page accessible to the public.
 1. Complete the [_Publication Request Form_](https://www2.gov.bc.ca/assets/gov/data/geographic/web-based-mapping/bc-map-hub/bcs_map_hub_public_publication_checklist.docx) including your Project Sponsor's approval signature (typically Director level).
 1. **Submit the [_Publication Request Form_](https://www2.gov.bc.ca/assets/gov/data/geographic/web-based-mapping/bc-map-hub/bcs_map_hub_public_publication_checklist.docx)** as an attachment to the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/6/create/22).

+**Please note:** a BC Data Catqlogue metadata record is no longer required for the publication of each front-end item you wish to publish (e.g. map, web app,  dashboard, etc.) however it is a recommended tie-in to include a link to your front-end content item as a Resource on the metadata record for the data of interest being consumed.
+If you are not the author of the BCDC metadata record then you will have to contact the owner in order to make that edit.

 ---------------------